SizaSL/jdc_java/README.md

 JDC Java Basic Course

 ## Prerequisite
-Docker and VS Code must be installed
+Docker and VS Code + Remote - Containers extension must be installed

 ## How to use this repo
 1. Clone this repo into your machine